-This blog article is my thoughts on missionary dropouts.
+Missionary Attrition (Dropouts) is my thoughts on missionary dropouts.
 I saw an interesting article here, Dropouts-Burnouts-Forceouts-Never-Should-Have-Goneouts, which I will use as an introduction to my thoughts on the subject.

 Let me begin by saying that it is extremely expensive to get a missionary on the foreign mission field working.
 Besides the years of personal and educational preparation that the missionary himself has to shoulder, once he “officially begins deputation” the costs are shared or shouldered mainly by local churches and the people of God.
 This “business of missions” should first of all be understood to “NOT BE A SECULAR BUSINESS”.
-Although many aspects of missions is like a business (money funds the activity on the foreign field, there are workers, there are acquisition of funds, fund raising, promotion, etc), the basic thrust of missions is spiritual, and cannot be reduced to simple business economics.
+Although many aspects of missions is like a business (money funds the activity on the foreign field, there are workers, there is the acquisition of funds, fundraising, promotion, etc), the basic thrust of missions is spiritual, and cannot be reduced to simple business economics.

-Because of the high cost of getting Americans to other countries, fluent in the language of that country, acclamated to the culture of that country, and working the work of God there, we need to be very concerned about missionary drop out.
+Because of the high cost of getting Americans to other countries, fluent in the language of that country, acclimated to the culture of that country, and working the work of God there, we need to be very concerned about missionary drop out.
 The article is entitled, “Dropouts-Burnouts-Forceouts-Never-Should-Have-Goneouts“, so let me begin there.
 A dropout is somebody who says they are called and going, but never make it.
 The preparation and actual final steps before leaving the home country are too much for that missionary.
 A Burnout is a missionary that actually gets on his foreign field of service, and then cannot support the stress and demands of living there and comes back home.
-The Forceouts are missionaries who are on the field, but come back home because of health, money, etc concerns, a decision not of their own making really.
+The Forceouts are missionaries who are on the field but come back home because of health, money, etc concerns, a decision not of their own making really.
 A “Never-should-have-gone-out” is a concept the author of that article makes which is valid.
-These are people who simply are not missionary, and probably not even ministerial material and never had any business being in the ministry, much less on the foreign mission field.
-These people basically are people that see some advantage in being a missionary, usually money or income, or the lack of close supervision, and therefore they enter missions for alterior motives.
+These are people who simply are not a missionary, and probably not even ministerial material and never had any business being in the ministry, much less on the foreign mission field.
+These people basically are people that see some advantage in being a missionary, usually money or income, or the lack of close supervision, and therefore they enter missions for ulterior motives.

-The purpose of studying Missionary Attrition is to do everything possible to stop good ministers from leaving the field, and to prevent bad missionaries from absorbing the limited funds and energies.
+The purpose of studying Missionary Attrition is to do everything possible to stop good ministers from leaving the field and to prevent bad missionaries from absorbing the limited funds and energies.

 Let me explain my position here.
 I have been a missionary since 1984.
 My opinion is that Satan has swelled the ranks of missions with probably more than half of these people not being real missionaries, and they are just there to absorb the funds and energies (and prayers though praying for them seems pretty useless as these people are not working the work of God).